Networking

 Online Meeting LIFE-DIMITRA & LIFE-AgrOassis

-As part of the communication and networking actions of LIFE-AgrOassis, an online meeting was held with the LIFE-DIMITRA team, focused on the exchange of ideas, experiences, and good practices.
+As part of the communication and networking actions of LIFE-AgrOassis, an online meeting was held on May 19, 2025 with the LIFE-DIMITRA team, focused on the exchange of ideas, experiences, and good practices.

 The two projects share common goals, particularly in promoting sustainable approaches for the production of bio-fertilisers, establishing pilot composting and bio-fertiliser units, and disseminating knowledge to the agricultural community.